 If you are a Miami resident, and a stockbroker or financial advisor has given you bad advice, mishandled your investor account, or committed fraud, you may be entitled to full compensation for all your losses.
 A Miami securities litigation attorney can help.

-At the Wolper Law Firm, we spend each day fighting for the financial rights of individual and institutional investors in Miami.
+At the Wolper Law Firm, P.A., we spend each day fighting for the financial rights of individual and institutional investors in Miami.
 Matt Wolper spent 14 years representing the largest, most successful brokerage firms and banks on Wall Street.
 Simply put, he knows how the other side thinks and will develop arguments and legal strategies to best position your claim for success.

 Victims in Miami of Fraud or Misrepresentation